Embargo Policy and Guidelines Table of Contents

 Who May Receive Embargoed Materials:

-- Freelance writers with approved credentials (must provide three bylined articles/clip links published by accredited media outlets within the past 6 months) and/or a verifiable assignment letter from an accredited media outlet.
+- Freelance writers with approved credentials (must provide three bylined original news articles/clip links published by accredited media outlets within the past 6 months) and/or a verifiable assignment letter from an accredited media outlet.
 Letters of assignment must include contact information for the assigning editor at the media outlet.
+Note: access may be limited to the time of the specific freelance assignment.

 - Bloggers who provide daily or weekly coverage of health news but are not affiliated with a major news outlet will be considered on a case-by-case basis.